clauciorank/api_for_model_consumption/README.md

 print(response.text)
 ```

-To use another SKLearn model it's only necessary to upload it inside the models folder and change model_version parameter to match the .pkl file name and of course change the body values to match the column names of the trained model (It is important to train the model with a dataframe and not with a np.array)
+To use another SKLearn model, simply upload it to the models folder and change the model_version parameter to match the .pkl file name.
+Additionally, update the body values to match the column names of the trained model.
+(It is important to train the model with a DataFrame and not with an np.array.)